nonlocal/nonlocal.github.io/_posts/2020-04-12-self-attention.md

 2. Specifically here, we are using an RNN to model the sequence $X$.
 This argument/approach is general though.
 (Will take another example below without the RNN as sequence model).
 3. The initial hidden state of the RNN is $h_0$ and for each element of $X$, the RNN outputs a sequence of hidden states $H = (h_1, h_2, h_3, ..., h_n)$.
 4. For each hidden state given by the RNN, the attention model calculates an attention/context vector, $C = (c_1, c_2, c_3, ..., c_n)$ and concatenates it with its corresponding hidden state.
 The concatenated (hidden state and context vector) serves as the input to the next layer: $X^{next} = conc(H, C) = ([h_1, c_1], [h_2, c_2], [h_3, c_3], ..., [h_n, c_n])$.

-    Let's calculate the attention vector $c_1$.
+5. Let's calculate the attention vector $c_1$.
 The same process can be applied to calculate the rest of the attention/context vectors.
-The process followed is as described in [this blog](https://nonlocal.github.io/2020/04/07/attention.html).
+The process followed here is described in [this blog](https://nonlocal.github.io/2020/04/07/attention.html).
 Please make sure you have understood it.
 It's THE prerequisite for this blog.

     1. The hidden state $h_1$ is shared across all timesteps of the sequence as can be seen in the <span style="color:blue">blue colored arrows</span>.